-The disturbed area, in the case of pier installation or construction or homes, would be seeded for slope stabilization using erosion control measures as recommended by the project geologist and approved by the County, which is required to meet state and County guidelines.
-The disturbed areas of the hillside will be stabilized using erosion control measures as recommended by project geologist and approved by the County The erosion control measures would be temporary and not visible from Polhemus Road and Crystal Springs Road.
-The distance of the proposed lots from the scenic road and the intervening vegetation, will prevent the grading work, retaining walls, and the future construction of residences from being visible from the scenic roadway and simultaneously, will prevent significant visual impacts.
+The disturbed area, in the case of pier installation- or construction or homes, would be seeded for slope stabilization using erosion control measures as recommended by the project geologist and approved by the County, which is required to meet state and County guidelines.
+The disturbed areas of the hillside will be stabilized using erosion control measures as recommended by project geologist and approved by the County.
+The erosion control measures would be temporary and not visible from Polhemus Road and Crystal Springs Road.
+The distance of the proposed lots from the scenic road and the intervening vegetation, will prevent the grading work, retaining walls, and the future construction of residences from being visible from the scenic roadway.
+In addition, the visual change experienced along Parrott Drive would be consistent with the existing adjacent residential development.
+Therefore, and simultaneously, will prevent significant visual impacts would be less than significant.